 You can link your CRM to other systems that help your after-sales teamwork more efficiently.
 Think about customers who have questions about using your software.
 Your CRM system allows them to look up the information relevant to them as a customer, or follow up the status of a complaint, for example.

-In addition, your CRM can also serve as a trigger to show personalised content when these contacts visit your website.
-The more personalised your content is, the better your customer’s user experience will be.
+In addition, your CRM can also serve as a trigger to show personalized content when these contacts visit your website.
+The more personalized your content is, the better your customer’s user experience will be.

 Well, everyone of course.
 Or at least: every company SHOULD.
 But some organizations still wonder whether they need a CRM, and some use excell.
 Small businesses often just don’t want to go through the trouble of setting up a CRM for just one person or 2 co-founders.
 But we feel that even in those cases, a CRM really helps your business grow: you’ll find all your customer related information in one central system AND when you start growing, you can hit the ground running.
 No more messing around in excel or endless searches in your mailbox.

-Non-profit organisations also tend to think that a CRM is irrelevant because they associate the C in CRM with sales and profit.
+Non-profit organizations for example also often think that a CRM is irrelevant because they associate the C in CRM with sales and profit.
 But as we mentioned earlier: even a non-profit has a kind of customers, a very specific one.
 Think of sponsors, volunteers, members or financial partners.
 You also want to be able to manage all of those in one system.
 I would even dare to say that non-profits benefit even more from a CRM: it allows them to work much more efficiently, more importantly at lower costs.
-That is often a major concern for a non-profit organisation.
+That is often a major concern for a non-profit organization.

 Download our free marketing automation guide and start growing your business by automating your marketing processes.